 The picture painted is a potentially frustrating one for landlords who have until recently been prevented from starting possession proceedings against non-paying tenants.

 Landlords who need a speedy eviction of tenants, may want to consider using a High Court Enforcement Officer (HCEO) instead of county court bailiffs, as transferring the warrant to the High Court can result in a faster eviction.
 To do this, at the point of submitting the possession claim, you need to request permission from the court, under Section 42 of the County Courts Act 1984, to transfer the possession order to the High Court to obtain a writ of possession for enforcement by an HCEO.

-If you’re a landlord who needs advice about landlord possession actions, please don’t hesitate to contact our dispute resolution team by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+If you’re a landlord who needs advice about landlord possession actions, please don’t hesitate to contact our dispute resolution team by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.